AospExtended-Devices/Changelogs/README.md

 # AospExtended OTA's device specific changelogs

-_*Our OTA app has a feature to give device specific changelogs!
+_Our OTA app has a feature to give device specific changelogs!
 You can go here [Device specific changelogs](https://github.com/AospExtended-Devices/Changelogs) to upload changelogs.
 For each new version, you need to upload the changelog to this repository in the device specific folder._

+The file name must be in this format: yyyyMMdd-Hm.txt

 **Important Links:**